60+ WhatsApp Statistics to Know What’s up in 2020

-The second trimester of the previous year was fairly successful for WhatsApp as the service had 450 million users who were using the app on a daily basis.
+The second trimester of 2018 was fairly successful for WhatsApp as the service had 450 million users who were using the app on a daily basis.
 The quarter saw an increase of more than 150 million active users from Q3 2017.

 2. WhatsApp has 1.5 billion active users in over 180 countries.

-The 1.5 billion active users that WhatsApp has are spread across the globe.
+The 1.5 billion active users of WhatsApp are spread across the globe.
 The app has a presence in 180 out of 193 countries in the world, which is the largest share among all messaging and social networks.

-3. One million people on the average register on WhatsApp daily.
+3. On average, 1 million people register on WhatsApp daily.

 WhatsApp user numbers are a constantly increasing variable.
 An average day on the messaging platform sees around one million new users.
 To compare with the competition once again, Skype has an average of 400,000 new users daily.

-4. WhatsApp has 300 million daily active status users worldwide.
+4. WhatsApp has 300 million daily active users worldwide.

 There are 300 million WhatsApp users who text using the app every day.
 To compare with WhatsApp’s parent company, 1.5 billion people log into their Facebook accounts every day.
-WhatsApp’s competition, such as Viber, receive less visits per day.
-Viber, in particular, has around 90 million daily active users.
+WhatsApp’s competition, on the other hand, receives fewer visits per day.
+For instance, Viber has around 90 million daily active users.

-5. An average user checks WhatsApp more than 23 times per day.
+5. The average user checks WhatsApp more than 23 times per day.